project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

-To run the controller we execute ``run_controller`` this is a special method and replaces ``run_component_pipeline``, common to other components, adding extra features to enable the control of the registared components.
-This is the only method you can use to run the Controller and execute its registared components.
+To run the controller we execute ``run_controller`` this is a special method and replaces ``run_component_pipeline``, common to other components, adding extra features to enable the control of the registered components.
+This is the only method you can use to run the Controller and execute its registered components.
 It is worth noting it is the components that produce the outcome of their collective objectives or tasks and not the Controller.
-The Controller orchestrates how those components should run with the components being independant in their actions and therefore a separation of concerns.
+The Controller orchestrates how those components should run with the components being independent in their actions and therefore a separation of concerns.

 .. code:: ipython3